 Given two finite non-intersecting sets $I$, $J$ such that $ |I|=m$, $|J|=n,n\ll m $, and a cost function $C:I\times J\to\mathbb{R}$, solving a minimum cost bipartite matching problem corresponds to finding a map $f:I\to J$ such that total cost $\sum_iC(i,f(i))$ is minimized.
 If we represent $f$ using an assignment matrix $X\in \mathbb{R}^{n\times m}$, then a LP relaxation of the matching problem can be written in standard form \eqref{lp_standard} as,

-where $C\in \mathbb{R}^{n\times m}$ is the cost matrix, $\boldsymbol{1}_d$ is the all-one vector in $d$ dimension, and $s_m\in R^m$ is the slack variable. \begin{remark} Note that in LP \eqref{eq:mgreatern}, the slack variables $s_m$ impose the $m$ inequalities given by $X^T1_n\leq 1_m$. \end{remark} The following theorem shows that the convergence rate of PD applied to the bipartite matching in \eqref{eq:mgreatern} only has a dependence which is {\bf logarithmic} in $n$. \begin{theorem} Assume we set $0<\gamma\leq \gamma_u$ such that $1/\gamma_u=\Theta(\sqrt{m})$.
-Then, our $\gamma-$AuxPD (Algorithm \ref{alg}) converges to an optimal solution to \eqref{eq:mgreatern} in $\Tilde{O}\left(\frac{m}{\epsilon^2}\right)$ iterations where $\Tilde{\mathcal{O}}$ hides the logarithmic factors in $m$ and $n$. \end{theorem} \begin{proof}(Sketch)To prove Theorem \ref{lem:bm}, we use a result from convex analysis called the {\em sticky face lemma} to show that for all small perturbations of $c$, the optimal solution set remains invariant.
-We can then simply estimate $\gamma_u$ to be the largest acceptable perturbation (which may depend on $C,P$ but not on any combinatorial function of $P$ like extreme points/vertices).
+where $C\in \mathbb{R}^{n\times m}$ is the cost matrix, $\boldsymbol{1}_d$ is the all-one vector in $d$ dimension, and $s_m\in R^m$ is the slack variable. \begin{remark} Note that in LP \eqref{eq:mgreatern}, the slack variables $s_m$ impose the $m$ inequalities $X^T1_n\leq 1_m$. \end{remark} The following theorem shows that the convergence rate of $\gamma-$AuxPD applied to the bipartite matching in \eqref{eq:mgreatern} only has a dependence which is {\bf logarithmic} in $n$. \begin{theorem} Assume we set $0<\gamma\leq \gamma_u$ such that $1/\gamma_u=\Theta(\sqrt{m})$.
+Then, our $\gamma-$AuxPD (Algorithm \ref{alg}) converges to an optimal solution to \eqref{eq:mgreatern} in $\Tilde{O}\left(\frac{m}{\epsilon^2}\right)$ iterations where $\Tilde{\mathcal{O}}$ hides the logarithmic factors in $m$ and $n$. \end{theorem} \begin{proof}(Sketch) To prove Theorem \ref{lem:bm}, we use a result from convex analysis called the {\em sticky face lemma} to show that for all small perturbations of $c$, the optimal solution set remains invariant.
+We can then simply estimate $\gamma_u$ to be the largest acceptable perturbation (which may depend on $C,P$ but {\em not} on any combinatorial function of $P$ like extreme points/vertices).
 See Section \ref{app:thm2_pf} for details. \end{proof}

-{\bf Verifying Theorem \ref{lem:bm}.} We construct random matching problems of size $n=5,m=50$ (which is used in \S\ref{DMM}), where we randomly set elements of $C$ to be values between $(0,1)$. \cite{agrawal2019differentiable} fails to give a solution on matching problem of this size so we only compare our method with a projected gradient descent algorithm in which the projection exploits the Dykstra’s algorithm (used by \cite{zeng2019dmm} in section \ref{DMM}) (we denote it as PGD-Dykstra).
+{\bf Verifying Theorem \ref{lem:bm}.} We construct random matching problems of size $n=5,m=50$ (used later in \S\ref{DMM}) with batch size $32$, where we randomly set elements of $C$ to be values in $[0,1]$.
+We compare our method with CVXPY-SCS and a projected gradient descent algorithm in which the projection exploits the Dykstra’s algorithm (used by \cite{zeng2019dmm} in \S\ref{DMM}) (we denote it as PGD-Dykstra).